-How Much Cake Do I Need?
+#1 How Much Cake Do I Really Need?

+#2 I'm A Destination Mountain Bride.
 When Should I Order My Wedding Cake?

+#4 I'm a Foodie.
 What's the Secret to Pairing Champagne and Wedding Cake?

-What Are My Options for A Wedding Cake If I'm Gluten Intolerant (or have other food restrictions)?
+#4 What Are My Options for A Wedding Cake If I'm Gluten Intolerant (or have other food restrictions)?

-Be Careful!
-Make sure that your specialty cake is cut with it’s own knife.
+Be careful!
+Make sure that your specialty cake is cut with its own knife.
 Many people’s allergies are so severe that even the tiniest amount of contamination can make them ill.